Trustees

 We actively encourage new perspectives and ideas, so if you are interested in becoming a trustee, please reach out to the Secretary through the Contact Form located under the Help menu.
 We look forward to hearing from you!

-Nick Prince - your Vice-chairman and Newbury Branch Representative
+Nick Prince - Chairman and Newbury Team Leader

 Nick recently retired from the civil service after 39 years.
 He has been researching his family since 2007 and is hoping to do more including overseas.